Kintsugi Repair in Boston

 Rooted in the philosophy of wabi-sabi—embracing imperfection and transience—this practice is more than just a repair technique; it is a form of artistic and spiritual renewal.

-Based in Boston, I specialize in Japanese pottery repair using the philosophy and beauty of Kintsugi.
+Based in Greater Boston, I specialize in kintsugi repair using the Japanese philosophy and beauty after studying at SMFA at Tufts for Master of Fine Arts.

 As a Japanese artist deeply connected to this practice, I honor the cultural heritage while incorporating modern sensibilities, making kintsugi a meaningful experience for those who appreciate craftsmanship, sustainability, and artistry.